 Employees shall not accumulate vacation leave in excess of two hundred and fifty (250) hours.
-Any employee who is about to lose vacation credit because of accrual limitations may, by notifying his/her supervisor five (5) days in advance, absent himself/herself to prevent loss of this time or the sheriff may instead choose to pay the employee for up to forty (40) hours of accrued vacation.
+Any employee who is about to lose vacation credit because of accrual limitations may, by notifying their supervisor five (5) days in advance, absent himself/herself to prevent loss of this time or the sheriff may instead choose to pay the employee for up to forty (40) hours of accrued vacation.
 Such action taken by the employee shall not constitute a basis for disciplinary action or loss of pay.
-Any employee who is granted a leave of absence without pay in excess of sixty (60) calendar days shall first be scheduled for any vacation leave and/or exchange time that has accrued to his/her credit before he/she commences leave without pay.
+Any employee who is granted a leave of absence without pay in excess of sixty (60) calendar days shall first be scheduled for any vacation leave and/or exchange time that has accrued to their credit before the employee commences leave without pay.